cyChop/beverages-js/README.md

 Easy enough:

 1. Prepare your Google Sheet:
   - Go to the [template][gdrive-template] and log into your Google account (don't have one?
 Sorry, I can't help you there).
+It has some comments if you hover over a header to know how to fill the data. **Don't change the header names** as those are required to parse the data into a nice-looking menu.
   - Click _File_ &rightarrow _Make a copy_.
 Save to your own Google Drive.
   - Fill it out with your data.
 2. Make your data available to the plugin: